tweepy/tweepy/docs/parameters.rst

 ..
 API parameters:

-.. |count| replace:: Specifies the number of statuses to retrieve.
+.. |count| replace:: The number of results to try and retrieve per page.
 .. |cursor| replace:: Breaks the results into pages.
 Provide a value of  -1 to begin paging.
 Provide values as returned to in the response body's next_cursor and previous_cursor attributes to page back and forth in the list.
 .. |date| replace:: Permits specifying a start date for the report.
 The date should be formatted YYYY-MM-DD.
 .. |exclude| replace:: Setting this equal to hashtags will remove all hashtags from the trends list.